 The dinner and breakfast are provided in the same lodge you spend the night every day and Lunch will be provided on the way to the next place where you are going.

-Answer: Tea house trekking all the lodges they have a shower which you can get it somewhere paying and somewhere without paying however if you are in camping trekking – we provide you hot water bucket then you will take a bucket shower.
+Answer: On Tea house base trekking all the lodges, have a shower which you can get it on pay often.
+Despite that, if you have chosen a camping trekking – we do provide you a hot water bucket, so you will take a bucket shower.

-Answer: In this trekking route you can get telephone services as well as internet services as well.
+Answer: Tourists can get the telephone and as well as internet services often.

 Answer: No!
-So, for the trekking routes, you need to have cash Nepali rupees because credit cards work only in the bigger city areas.
+So, for the trek route, you need to have cash Nepali rupees because credit cards work only in the bigger city areas.

 Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of misunderstanding.
-We will, of course, make every effort to accommodate last minute bookings.
+We will, of course, make every effort to accommodate last-minute bookings.

 And regarding the deposit, we prefer 20% advance deposit of the total price of the trip in order to confirm your reservation before you arrive in Nepal.
 And the rest of the payment can be made after your arrival in Nepal.

 Answer: We provide porters to transfer your luggage.
-As we are a responsible trekking tour operator agency, each of our porters carry maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.
+As we are a responsible trekking tour operator agency, each of our porters carry a maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.